Stay by Ilulissat Icefjord, get close to the town’s culture and history, go snowmobiling or take sled dogs to remote areas and amazing views.

 City walking, the early Inuit and life today.

-On a guided city walk you’ll learn about the historic “Hotel Hvide Falk”, “Zion Church”, “The Board”, the harbor and various viewpoints.
-Each place holds a special meaning for Ilulissat and holds stories about how the city has developed, where it is today – and where it is heading.
-Experienced guides will be attached to the tour and will be inspired by you as a participant, your questions and interest – together you create a unique tour.
+On a guided city walk, you’ll learn about the historic “Hotel Hvide Falk”, the “Zion Church”, the “Brættet”, the harbor and various viewpoints.
+Each place holds a special significance to Ilulissat and holds stories about how the city has developed, where it is today – and where it is heading.

 Snowmobile – play – arrival at the unsurpassed.

-There’s something unrivaled about the frozen tundra, with wind in your face and the feeling of riding on freedom.
-A snowmobile tour allows you to get up close and personal with the icebergs and massive ice formations.
-One of the biggest benefits (besides being fun, adrenaline-filled and exciting) of snowmobiling is that it allows you to experience areas of Greenland that would otherwise be inaccessible.
+One of the biggest benefits (besides being fun, adrenaline-pumping and exciting) of snowmobiling is that it allows you to experience areas of Greenland that would otherwise be inaccessible.
 You’ll only truly understand this when you explore remote valleys, cross frozen lakes, and maybe even encounter wild animals in their natural habitat.
-Arriving at the numerous locations and views of Disko Bay, the vast hinterland and the ice cap are experiences that we hear from our guests are something you take home with you forever.
-Snowmobiling is a safe activity when done with an experienced guide.
-You will receive thorough instruction and all necessary equipment to ensure a safe and comfortable trip.

 Dog sledding – wide open spaces – tranquillity and great nature.

-Sled dogs are an integral part of life in Greenland, and on this tour you will experience first-hand why they are known for both strength and endurance.
-An experienced sled driver will be your guide throughout the trip through the snowy expanses.
-You will learn about the dogs’ ability to pull heavy sleds over long distances and why they thrive in the cold Arctic climate and prefer to live outdoors.
-Being pulled by the dogs, experiencing their interaction with the mushers, and driving through a nature that is so quiet and at the same time so loudly raw is an experience that stays with you long after you’ve left the tracks in the snow.
 Before the tour, you will be introduced to the dog handlers who will take care of the dogs and help you prepare for the tour in the snowy landscape.
 The tour starts from the outskirts of the city over the frozen lakes with the big mountains in the background and takes about 1-1.5 hours.
-We recommend warm clothing, especially something that can cover the face.
+We recommend warm clothing, especially something that can cover your face.

 Oqaatsut, a small settlement, snowshoeing or ice fishing – the choice is yours.

-* The tours are either a day trip with lunch or an afternoon trip with dinner at Restaurant H8.
-20 kilometers north of Ilulissat is Oqaatsut, a settlement with about 30 inhabitants.
+20 kilometers north of Ilulissat is Oqaatsut, a settlement with around 30 inhabitants.
 Locally, the settlement is called Red Bay, which refers to the blood of the whales that have been hauled ashore here for centuries – and still do today.
-Your sailing trip to Oqaatsut starts in Ilulissat Harbour.
-Along the way, you will experience the surrounding landscape and the changing shapes of the icebergs from the boat.
-If there is ice in the harbor when the boat is docked, you will have the experience of walking across the ice to get to shore.

 Oqaatsut snowshoe hiking – feel the freedom of keeping your balance in places you wouldn’t otherwise go.

 At Restaurant H8, sheep in snowshoes are handed out.
-An adventurous hike in the mountains awaits as the tour takes in the beautiful viewpoints of Disko Bay, with views of the drifting icebergs, and along the way you will hear about life in the settlement of Oqaatsut.
-The hike lasts approximately 1-1.5 hours, after which you return to restaurant H8 where you can relax, enjoy the view, or head off to explore the area on your own.
+An adventurous hike in the mountains awaits, as the tour offers beautiful viewpoints in Disko Bay, with views of the drifting icebergs, and along the way you will hear about life in the village of Oqaatsut.

 Oqaatsut ice fishing in the frosty fjord.